Chart Color Schemes

 The level of general health in Boyne Island - Tannum Sands is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Private health cover is exceptionally high at approximately 59% of the total population (6,325 people), compared to 55.6% across the rest of Queensland.
-Mental health issues and arthritis are the most common medical conditions, affecting 7.9% and 7.8% of residents respectively.
-72.4% of residents report no medical ailments, compared to 69.4% across the rest of Queensland.
-The area has 15.7% of residents aged 65 and over (1,675 people).
-Health outcomes among seniors are above average and align with the general population's health profile.
+Mental health issues affect 7.9% and arthritis impacts 7.8% of residents.
+72.4% report no medical ailments, compared to 69.4% across the rest of Queensland.
+The area has 15.7% of residents aged 65 and over (1675 people), with seniors' health outcomes being above average, similar to the overall population's health profile.

 Frequently Asked Questions - Health